Robdel12/front-end-blog/README.md

 ### Nice haves:
 - [ ] Redesign site.
 Your CSS is disgusting, son.
 - [ ] Make the timeline dynamic & tied into rails.
+- [ ] Make the portfolio section dynamic and tied into rails
 - [ ] Upload assets to s3 automatically.
 - [ ] dashboard pulling in google analytics API with d3 graphs
 - [x] dashboard showing all posts (published, draft, unpublished).